‘I was afraid I was going to die’: Kenyan survivor of ‘conversion therapy’

 “It got beyond overwhelming,” said a lesbian woman from Uganda, who said that she had also been subjected to electric shocks as part of anti-LGBT conversion therapy at a clinic in the capital, Kampala.
 Although this took place a long time ago, she said “the resentment I felt for my family [who took her there] has never really gone away.”

 Many of the interviewees said that family members had taken them to providers of this ‘therapy’.
-LGBT identities are widely stigmatised in East Africa, and anal sex is criminalised and punishable with prison sentences in each of the three countries.
+LGBT identities are widely stigmatised in East Africa, and anal sex is criminalised and punishable with prison sentences in all three countries.

 A transgender woman in Tanzania said her mother took her to a hospital in Dar es Salaam, Tanzania’s largest city, where a doctor attempted to convince her that one cannot be transgender.
 As a result, she said, “My mistrust issues towards health institutions [are] very high.
 I could get very sick and not go and get a check-up.”